sgregnt/sgregnt.github.io/_pages/about.md

 * Topological data analysis to boost performance of neural networks.
-[Topological data analysis (TDA)](https://en.wikipedia.org/wiki/Topological_data_analysis) is a relatively new area of research that has rapidly developed in the past decade it uses ideas from topology for data analysis.
-In my older work I've considered TDA in a settings where point cloud data is contaminated by a noise and proved a theoretical convergence results for a Euler integral (See [Justin Curry Et al.](https://www.math.upenn.edu/~ghrist/preprints/eulertome.pdf)).
-In a recent project that I work on, we show how TDA can be used for profiling of neural network operation and boosting its performance.
-The profiling is done using the mapper algorithm [(G Singh Et al., 2007)](https://research.math.osu.edu/tgda/mapperPBG.pdf), the algorithm provides topological summary for the data shape, in the form of simplex or a graph, the shape of the data is used to measure local performance of neural network on diferent regions in the input and  then device an assembly scheme that improves neural network performance.
+[Topological data analysis (TDA)](https://en.wikipedia.org/wiki/Topological_data_analysis) is a relatively new area of research which has rapidly developed in the past decade.
+TDA uses ideas from topology for data analysis.
+In the past I've considered TDA in a setting where point cloud data is contaminated by noise and proved a theoretical convergence results for the Euler Integral, which is one of the tools in TDA ([Justin Curry Et al.](https://www.math.upenn.edu/~ghrist/preprints/eulertome.pdf)).
+In this project I use another tool from TDA, a mapper algorithm, [(G Singh Et al., 2007)](https://research.math.osu.edu/tgda/mapperPBG.pdf) for profiling of neural networks and boosting their performance.
+The proposed algorithm provides topological summary for the input data shape, this summary is used to measure local performance of neural network in the input, which in turn guides an assembly scheme that improves neural network performance.

 ![Topological Data summary](https://sgregnt.github.io/images/tda.png "Topological Data summary")

 ## Past research interests and professional experience

-- In the past I worked in logic design and hardware engineering.
+- In the past I worked in logic design and hardware engineering:
     - I did a research project at the [Technion](https://www.technion.ac.il/en/home-2/) where we designed [a near real time logic circuit for RSA encryption](https://ieeexplore.ieee.org/abstract/document/5386066).
-    - For the period between 2006-2015 year I worked as a board designer, FPGA engineer and FPGA development team leader.
+    - For the period between 2006-2015 I worked as a board designer, FPGA engineer and FPGA development team leader.

 ## Honors & Awards